adopted-ember-addons/emberx-select/README.md

 A Select component based on the native html select.

 Why a select component?
-Because `Ember.Select` is hard to use, and really, all you want to do is just use a `<select>` tag dammit.
+Because we've done the hard work and built a select component for you.
+Sometimes all you want to do is just use a `<select>` tag dammit.
 The only difference is that you want value of the options to be any object and not just a string.

 ## Installation